Variations of basketball: Around the World

-Knockout
+Gotcha

-Knockout, sometimes called Lightning, Bump, Gotcha, Bumpout, Tornado, Speed, or Killer is played by two or more players and requires two basketballs.
+Gotcha, sometimes called Lightning, Bump, Gotcha, knockout, Tornado, Speed, or Killer is played by two or more players and requires two basketballs.
 All players line up behind the selected shooting point, typically the center of the free throw line or the top of the key.
 The first player in line shoots.
 If they miss, they rebound the ball and continue shooting until they make a goal.
 Once the first player throws the ball for his first attempt, the second player may make his first attempt.
 The goal of the first player is to make a basket before the second player does.
 If so, the first player recovers the ball and passes it to the next player in line.
 The goal of the second player is to make a basket before the first player does.
 If so, the first player is out and play continues as the first player delivers his ball to the next player in line.
 This pattern follows until all players have been eliminated except one, who is declared the winner.
 Any new players can typically join the game at the rear of the line until the first player to become out has done so.
 Typically a new game starts with all players wanting at that time to play lining up at the same shooting point.

 Players are usually not required to dribble.
 In games where dribbling is required, occasional instances of traveling are allowed and double dribble is not enforced.
 There are no boundaries to the playing field.
 Some variations allow for a player to use their ball to knock the opponent's ball out of its trajectory in mid-air, but some players discourage this behavior or place limits on it.
 Softly shooting one's first shot, or throwing it hard against the backboard, in order to quickly recover the ball for a shorter shot is generally considered cheating.